-- 1. Kicking, punching, pushing, or otherwise physically attacking - 2.
-Placing someone in the protected class in reasonable apprehension of receiving a battery - 3.
-Threatening harm to another for exercising control over a person in the protected class - 4.
-Preventing someone from accessing needed emergency services determined based on the reporting party's statement and with consideration of the length of the relationship, the type of the relationship, and the frequency of interaction between the persons involved in the relationship.
-Dating violence can include a single encounter.
+- 1. Kicking, punching, pushing, or otherwise physically attacking; - 2.
+Placing someone in the protected class in reasonable apprehension of receiving a battery; - 3.
+Threatening harm to another for exercising control over a person in the protected class; - 4.
+Preventing someone from accessing needed emergency services.